-Score explanation: IUSM does not have a student liaison representing sustainability interests who serves on a decision-making council.
+Score explanation: There is not a student liaison who represents sustainability interests on any of the decision-making councils at IUSM.

 6. In the past year, has the institution had one or more co-curricular planetary health programs or initiatives in the following categories?
-(1 point each) Projects where students are able to gain experience in organic agriculture and sustainable food 1 systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects.
-Panels, speaker series, or similar events related to planetary health that have students as an 1 intended audience.
-Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health 1 professionals can partner with their community to address these exposures and impacts.
-Cultural arts events, installations or performances related to planetary health that have students as 1 an intended audience Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts.
-Wilderness or outdoors programs (e.g., that organize hiking, backpacking, kayaking, or other 1 outings for students)
+(1 point each)

+- Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects. - Panels, speaker series, or similar events related to planetary health that have students as an intended audience. - Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health professionals can partner with their community to address these exposures and impacts. - Cultural arts events, installations or performances related to planetary health that have students as an intended audience. - Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts. - Wilderness or outdoors programs (e.g., that organize hiking, backpacking, kayaking, or other outings for students)

-Score explanation: Through IU Sustain, there are several student groups that meet this requirement, including a Campus Kitchen (Indianapolis), a student-run food rescue that promotes sustainable food practices.
+Score explanation: IU Sustain, there are several student groups that meet this requirement, including a Campus Kitchen (Indianapolis), a student-run food rescue that promotes sustainable food practices.
 In Bloomington, students can volunteer at a campus farm.